-Get ready to smash your personal best.
-This training guide will get you running a marathon on 12 weeks, one step at a time.
+This training guide will get you running a marathon in 12 weeks, one step at a time.

 If you have completed a marathon or multiple half marathons and are looking to increase the intensity of your performance, this training program is for you.